cilium/cilium/Documentation/helm-values.rst

      - Service name
      - string
      - ``"cilium-ingress"``
+   * - ingressController.service.secureNodePort
+     - Configure a specific nodePort for secure HTTPS traffic on the shared LB service
+     - string
+     - ``nil``
+   * - ingressController.service.type
+     - Service type for the shared LB service
+     - string
+     - ``"LoadBalancer"``
    * - installIptablesRules
      - Configure whether to install iptables rules to allow for TPROXY (L7 proxy injection), iptables-based masquerading and compatibility with kube-proxy.
      - bool